 There are a number of benefits that come with a traineeship at Shepherd and Wedderburn, including:

 We provide a comprehensive induction programme to ensure you have the knowledge and tools to become a fully-fledged member of our team.
 From your first week, you will work on real legal projects, meet clients and collaborate with others in your team and around the firm.

 You will be given responsibility from the beginning to the end of your traineeship.
 Throughout your traineeship, you will undertake quarterly performance reviews with a senior member of your team to monitor your progress.

 Pay and funding

-Our current salaries for trainees are set competitively in the respective locations and reviewed on a regular basis.
+Our trainee salaries are set competitively in respective locations and reviewed on a regular basis.